615-955-1531info@audilux.co

 Soundbars:

-BlueSound has one sound bar option, the Soundbar+.
-This is, simply put, the best-sounding Soundbar I’ve ever heard.
+BlueSound has two sound bar options, the Pulse Cinema & the Pulse Cinema Mini.
+They’ve recently replaced their previous offering, the Soundbar+, which is simply put, the best-sounding Soundbar I’ve ever heard.
 While soundbars are always an upgrade over pint-sized built-in TV speakers, the Soundbar+ is actually capable of enjoyable music playback and has a reasonable amount of bass.

 It’s physically taller than most at 5.5″ tall but also considerably more shallow.
 A wall mount is included in the box at no extra cost, and just like the Sonos Arc, the Soundbar+ offers a way to pipe your TV’s audio into the rest of your home.